 - 7.10 Iress' zero tolerance for modern slavery is communicated to all suppliers, contractors, and business partners at the outset of those business relationships, and reinforced thereafter.
 Iress is required to report on compliance with the Modern Slavery Act 2015 (UK) the UK Modern Slavery Act, and the Modern Slavery Act 2018 (Cth) the Australian Modern Slavery Act.
-In 2021, Iress established a cross functional modern slavery working group with representation from ESG, Legal, Risk, Compliance, Procurement, IT and HR, and Executive oversight with responsibilities to identify and address modern slavery risks. - 7.11 So far as concerns the wellbeing of Iress employees, Iress' People & Performance Committee is responsible for monitoring issues and trends relating to occupational health and safety (OH&S).
+Iress employs real-time supplier monitoring through Beroe LiVE.Ai[TM] across its supply chain assessing financial risk, cyber security risk, adverse media, ESG scores and supply chain risk. - 7.11 So far as concerns the wellbeing of Iress employees, including Australian companies' positive duty to prevent sex discrimination and sexual harassment, Iress' People & Performance Committee is responsible for monitoring any key work health and safety (OH&S) issues.
+There were no material OH&S issues in 2023.

-- Periodic reports on these matters are provided to the People & Performance Committee by management.
-There were no material OH&S issues in 2022. - 7.12 Iress periodically conducts staff engagement surveys across its global employee base.
-The results of these surveys are used to assess and react to key human capital management issues including corporate culture, and staff engagement and satisfaction.
+- 7.12 Iress periodically conducts people engagement surveys across its global employee base.
+The results of these surveys are used to assess and react to key human capital management issues including corporate culture, and employee engagement and satisfaction.
 Survey results are assessed across a range of factors including gender, function and geography. - 7.13 Iress Impact (formerly Iress Foundation) was established in 2017 to support charities, predominantly through fundraising, volunteering and workplace giving.
 Since then, Iress Impact has contributed over \$1m to its local communities.